a19singh/ParkBill/server/README.md

 # Server Side

-The system is implemented using Python and the model will be deployed on an AWS server for real time use scenario.
+The system is implemented using Python and the model will be deployed on an AWS EC2 instance for real time use scenario.

 The server side API is made with [flask](https://flask.palletsprojects.com/en/1.1.x/) and is deployed on WSGI server.